Tools4everBV/HelloID-Conn-SA-Full-Exchange-Online-CreateRoomMailbox/README.md

 > _For more information on how to configure a HelloID PowerShell connector, please refer to our [documentation](https://docs.helloid.com/hc/en-us/articles/360012518799-How-to-add-a-target-system) pages_

 > _If you need help, feel free to ask questions on our [forum](https://forum.helloid.com)_

+## Getting help
+_If you need help, feel free to ask questions on our [forum](https://forum.helloid.com/forum/helloid-connectors/service-automation/372-helloid-sa-exchange-online-create-room-mailbox)_

 ## HelloID Docs
 The official HelloID documentation can be found at: https://docs.helloid.com/